Advanced Interface¶

 Attention

-In simple cases, this operation does not need to provide a selector parameter.
-If you encounter a situation where swiping is not possible, set the selector condition to a suitable element yourself, such as an element with a scrollable attribute or the first-level container of the list.
+In simple cases, this operation does not require providing a selector parameter.
+If you encounter situations where flinging does not work, set the selector condition to a suitable element, such as an element with the scrollable attribute or the first‑level container of the list.

 >>> element = d(resourceId="com.tencent.news:id/important_list_content")